-Moving to Patagonia had been a plan for a long time, but it finally became a reality.
-With one of few airports in the south, I knew I’d be able to make it to Europe for work without too much fuss.
-Plus I’d already spent a lot of time there, so I knew what to expect.
+Moving to Patagonia had been in the air for a long time but became reality in 2013.
+With one of few airports in the south, I could make it to Europe for work without too much fuss.
+Plus I’d already spent a lot of time in Esquel, so I knew what to expect.
 Although I had doubts about living in such a small city —population around 46,000 people— I dreamt of summers that weren’t insanely hot & humid, seeing the occasional snowfall each winter & having a view of the foothills of the Andes.
 A lower cost of living proved to be another benefit, as did a break from all the politics of Buenos Aires.
 Let’s head down to -43º latitude!

 For more photos of the city + other destinations in Patagonia, check out this Flickr album.
 The region is truly breathtaking… just look at how Esquel sat nestled in this valley:

 My stay in Esquel turned out to be brief.
-I couldn’t remain there —or even in the country— after finding out what my ex had done.
-We’ll leave it at that.
-I hadn’t accumulated much over the previous 14 years in Argentina, but what I wanted to take was heavy: books & printed photos.
-As I struggled to decide what to cut out of my life over the next four days, I jammed what I could into five suitcases & headed once again to… yes, Seattle.
+I didn’t feel I could remain there —or in the country— after discovering Darío had been cheating on me for several months.
+Even worse was how; let’s leave it at that.
+I hadn’t accumulated much over the previous 14 years in Argentina, but what I wanted to take with me was heavy: books & printed photos.
+As I struggled to decide what to cut out of my life, I jammed what I could into five suitcases & headed once again to… yes, Seattle.
 Where I knew I’d be welcome.